volodymyrhudyma/blog/content/blog/2020-08-27-algorithms-binary-search-in-javascript.md

 Best-case performance - `O(1)`, when the target element is in the middle of an array.

-Worst-case performance - `O(log2N)`, when the target element is found at the end, when an array is narrowed down to single item.
+Worst-case performance - `O(logN)`, when the target element is found at the end, when an array is narrowed down to single item.

 ## Pros and Cons